joshuahigginson1/Ansible_Tutorials/README.md

 `ansible <servergroup> -m service -a "name=apache2 state=restarted"`

 ### Playbooks

 **Playbooks** give you the ability to run multiple tasks, in a YAML file containing zero or more **plays**.

+Playbooks allow you to create complex configurations, and execute them on multiple servers at the same time.

+#### Playbook Common Mistakes

+If you are using a string for the value of a key, it must be wrapped in double quotations, if that string has a colon in it.

+key: "Duplicate: A Clone's Tale"

+If a variable for a value is the start of the value in a key-value pair, you must wrap it in quotes, as YAML will otherwise treat this as the start of a dictionary.

+key: "{{ variable }}"

 #### Modules
 **Modules** are "wrappers" around code, designed for particular purpose.